Fairchild Republic A-10 Thunderbolt II: Future

 The 2022 Russian invasion of Ukraine led to some observers pushing for A-10s to be loaned to Ukraine while critics noted the diplomatic and tactical complications involved.
 In an interview in December 2022, Ukrainian Defense Minister Oleksii Reznikov said that in late March he asked the US Secretary of Defense Lloyd Austin for 100 surplus A-10s, noting their value against Russian tank columns.
 However, Austin reportedly told Minister Reznikov that the plan was "impossible", and that the "old-fashioned and slow" A-10 would be a "squeaky target" for Russian air defenses.

 With Russo-Ukrainian war's rapid development of drone warfare, the A-10's effectiveness in the anti-drone screening role could potentially extend its service life.

 Due to opposition from Congress, the USAF has failed to retire the A-10 for many years.
 However, the Air Force's plan to divest 21 A-10s gained congressional approval in the 2023 National Defense Authorization Act (NDAA).
 The retired A-10s at Fort Wayne will be replaced by an equal number of F-16s.
 The 2024 NDAA is expected to retire an additional 42 aircraft, with Air Force Chief of Staff Charles Brown expecting all A-10s to be retired by 2028 or 2029.
 However, Congress would pause further cuts unless the Air Force demonstrates how other aircraft can fulfill the Close Air Support missions currently undertaken by the A-10.
 According to Dan Grazier from Project on Government Oversight, the Air Force is ill-prepared for this transition because it requires no Close Air Support training for its F-35 pilots, despite the F-35 being advertised as the main replacement for the A-10.
+In April 2026 US Secretary of the Air Force Troy Meink announced that the A-10 retirement would be delayed until 2030 amid the 2026 Iran War.